-The NFRM CoE, a second line of defence function, provides the methodology, tools and processes for the identification, assessment, reporting and management of operational risks by the respective risk owners across the Group.
-The NFRM CoE also independently oversees the operational risk controls monitoring that resides within the first line of defence.
+The NFRM CoE, within GRD, provides the methodology, tools and processes for the identification, assessment, reporting and management of operational risks by the respective risk owners across the Group.
+The NFRM CoE also independently oversees the operational risk controls monitoring that resides within the first line-of-defence.

-Identified risks are rated using a defined risk rating methodology applied across the Group's three lines of defence.
+Identified risks are rated using a defined risk rating methodology applied across the Group's three lines-ofdefence.
 Monitoring of the identified risks is primarily done through the Operational Risk Committee or relevant risk management committees operating in each material geography and business line.
 These committees report up to the relevant functional or country level committees.